romance languages and literatures

 Romance Languages and Literatures students should be aware that not all study-abroad programs available to BC students will have courses acceptable toward the RLL major or minor.

-To schedule appointments with the RLL study-abroad adviser, please contact the Dept. of Romance Languages main office, Lyons 304, telephone 617-552-3820, Email: email@example.com.
+To schedule appointments with the RLL study-abroad advisor, please contact the Dept. of Romance Languages main office, Lyons 304, telephone 617-552-3820, Email: firstname.lastname@example.org.

 Transfer of Credit from Study Abroad